Git-Hub-Chris/MPV-Player/DOCS/man/options.rst

     opens the URL of the next playlist entry as soon the current URL is fully read.

+    This is most useful when reading small files where a significant portion of the load time is spent creating a new demuxer thread, such as images, which get fully prefetched.

     This does **not** work with URLs resolved by the ``youtube-dl`` wrapper, and it won't.